openlists/GitResources/README.md

 - Atlassian have a [series of tutorials](https://www.atlassian.com/git/tutorials) for learning how to use git
 - This [journal article](https://dx.doi.org/10.1371/journal.pcbi.1004668) provides a quick introduction to using git & Github for scientists
 - Software Carpentry have a [introductory tutorial](http://swcarpentry.github.io/git-novice/) for getting started with git
+- This [tutorial video](https://www.youtube.com/watch?v=6OkOmPqumWo) steps through a hands-on tutorial for using Github for researchers
+- The [PSModels git tutorial](https://pslmodels.github.io/Git-Tutorial/) is a comprehensive online textbook introducing git & Github

 ## Tips and Tricks